esp32king/Esp32-Ble-HID/README.md

 # 🚀 ESP32-BLE-HID

 Turn your ESP32 into a Bluetooth Low Energy Human Interface Device (BLE HID).
-Flash the provided .bin file directly using esptool.spacehuhn.com — no need to compile!
+Flash the provided .bin file from <a href="https://github.com/esp32king/Esp32-Ble-HID/releases/tag/Esp32-BLE-HID">Releases"</a> directly And Flash it here 👉 <a href="https://esptool.spacehuhn.com">esptool.spacehuhn.com</a> — no need to compile!

 ---